Prescription Drug Possession

 - Is the state trying to use a statement that you made to the police before you were read your Miranda warnings?

 TASC probation and 410 or 1410 probation are also possible ways of avoiding a criminal conviction so you can keep a Prescription Drug Possession case off of your record.
-There are also Diversion Programs that are available for first-time time offenders in Cook County, DuPage County, Lake County and Kane County.
-Prescription Drug Possession lawyer, James Dimeas, has 25 years of experience handling Prescription Drug Possession cases throughout the Chicago Metropolitan area.
+There are also Diversion Programs that are available for first-time time offenders in Chicago, Cook County, DuPage County, Kane County and Lake County.
+Prescription Drug Possession lawyer, James Dimeas, has over 25 years of experience handling Prescription Drug Possession cases throughout the Chicago Metropolitan area.
 He understands how to pursue the best defense for a Prescription Drug Possession case in Court that will either result in the dismissal of the criminal charges or result in a Diversion Program which steers you away from the criminal justice system to a Drug Treatment program that would allow you to keep your criminal record clean so that a Prescription Drug Possession case could never appear in a background search.Award-Winning Prescription Drug Possession Lawyer James Dimeas for Your Prescription Drug Possession Case

-Mr. Dimeas has 25 years of experience handling Prescription Drug Possession cases throughout the Chicago metropolitan area.
+Mr. Dimeas has over25 years of experience handling Prescription Drug Possession cases throughout the Chicago metropolitan area.
 He is available 24 hours a day, seven days a week to discuss the particular facts of your case and to begin working on your case immediately to resolve your case in a successful way that allows you to go on with your life without a criminal record on your background.
 Contact Chicago Prescription Drug Possession lawyer James Dimeas anytime for a free and confidential consultation for your case.
 James Dimeas can always be reached at 847-807-7405.